-This is the standard addressing format used in AB PLC brand.
+This is the standard addressing format used in AB PLC’s brand.

 Question 19.
 What is the MCR?

 Answer: MCR is the short abbreviation of “Master Control Relay”.
-It is types of instruction used in Siemen PLC software.
+It is a type of instruction used in Siemen PLC software.
 This instruction is used to shut down the process.

 Question 20.
 What is Communication Protocol?

-Answer: The system communicates with the two or more communicating device for transferring the digital data or information.
-This communication is governed by some set of rules called as “Communication Protocol”.
+Answer: The system communicates with the two or more communicating devices for transferring digital data or information.
+This communication is governed by some set of rules called as ‘Communication Protocol’.